bancaditalia/Understanding-Variational-Autoencoders-with-Intrinsic-Dimension-and-Information-Imbalance/README.md

 get_all_imbalances_train: Computes the imbalance between consecutive layers (i to i+1) within each network.
 Results are saved as JSON files.

 get_all_imbalances_inter_dims: Calculates the imbalance across networks with different latent dimensions.
 Results are stored in JSON format.

+## Disclaimer

+This package is an outcome of a research project.
+All errors are those of the authors.
+All views expressed are personal views, not those of Bank of Italy.